Rasoul Khatibi: Coaching career

-After joined Machine Sazi in summer 2011, he becomes player-manager of Machine Sazi Tabriz on 1 July 2011 to lead the team in Azadegan league.
-After spending one season at Machine Sazi and led them to the third rank and lost the promotion play-off on goal difference, he becomes head coach of another Tabrizi based team, Gostaresh Foolad and led the club to promotion to the Iran Pro League.
+After he joined Machine Sazi Tabriz in summer 2011, he became player-manager on 1 July 2011, and went on to lead the team in the Azadegan league.
+After spending one season at Machine Sazi resulting in a third place finish and a loss in the promotion play-off on goal difference, he became head coach of fellow Tabrizi team Gostaresh Foolad.
+He led the club to promotion to the Iran Pro League.
 He renewed his contract for another three seasons on 13 May 2013 but resigned on 26 December 2013 after a run of unsuccessful results.

-On 31 May 2014, Khatibi was appointed as new manager of Tractor, replaced Toni.
+On 31 May 2014, Khatibi was appointed as new manager of Tractor, replacing Toni.
 He signed a three-year contract with the club.
 However, he was sacked on 8 February 2015 after a run of poor results.